brettgrigsby/Njest/README.md

 '5862934ea32180ea6d8ccc2de7a937568f94277a74c2c37be6596041806d1984'
 ```

+#### Same txid Different vout

-there are 2? transactions in the second set with the same txid but different vout values
+There are 2 transactions in `transactions-2.json` with the same `txid` and `amount` but different
-and so both transactions are valid
+`vout` values so both transactions, though odd, are valid.

+txid:
 ```
 'b1c7e3b67d128088c829c31a323c883a05bd9fa8b9a5a7bfd56d67c8579f6473'
 ```

-there is 1 'immature' coinbase transaction and 1 valid 'generate' coinbase transaction
-and the immature tx has been filtered out
+#### Coinbase Transactions

+There are 2 coinbase transactions, 1 'immature' and 1 'generate'.
+The sql queries to get
+valid transactions are all confined to `category IN ('recieve', 'generate')`.

+#### Dust Limit

+There are a few transactions in the data set that are really small.
+1 tx.amout `<` 1000 sats.
+I chose not to filter transactions for any minimum amount as the dust limit will fluctuate over
+time and 'unspendable' outputs may rise from the dust at some point in the future.

+### Notes

+- There is no Dockerfile because I did not require one to satify the requirements.
-I turned off logging for the postgres db service in the docker-compose file
+- I disabled logging for the postgres service